 Perform the Right Keyword Research

-This is fundamental for many eCommerce platforms because looking for product-focused keywords is how you will find keyword ideas for your eCommerce website.
+This is fundamental for many eCommerce platforms because looking for product-focused keywords will let you find keyword ideas for your eCommerce website.
 The eCommerce keyword research will help you with:

 - Your Primary keyword